-Objective 4: To protect and enhance the character of the area as a living and working town and visitor destination set in an Area of Outstanding Natural Beauty and wildlife sensitivity.
+Objective 4: To protect and enhance the character of the area as a living and working town and visitor destination set in a designated National Landscape and wildlife sensitivity.

 Sustainability and Climate Change objective

 Objective 5: To ensure that all planning decisions address the effects of climate change, including rising sea levels and to require the use of environmentally sustainable materials in new developments.